phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 >A single eviction could destabilize multiple city blocks, not only the block from which a family was evicted but also the block to which it begrudgingly relocated.
 In this way, displacement contributed directly to what Jacobs called "perpetual slums," churning environments with high rates of turnover and even higher rates of resentment and divestment.
 "The key link in a perpetual slum is that too many people move out of it too fast&mdash;and in the meantime _dream_ of getting out"

+-->

-In that light, it's in the public interest that our citizens be provided with housing stability and, by definition, we can only really be achieve this by providing people with steady and predictable housing costs.
+In that light, it's in the public interest that our citizens be provided with housing stability.
+And, if you think about it, that also means providing steady and predictable housing costs over the long term.

 Could a well supplied market alone deliver this outcome?
 If you can find a similarly priced apartment elsewhere, your landlord may be less inclined to raise your rent.
-However, this ignores both the asymmetry in moving costs and the substantial regional variation in amenities and infrastructure.
+However, this ignores the substantial regional variation in amenities and infrastructure over time.

-Consider that, in the absence of measures like rent stabilization, landlords are strongly incentivized to cash in on new or improved local amenities subsidized or provided by the state or the local community itself.
+Consider that, in the absence of measures like rent stabilization, landlords are strongly incentivized to cash in on new or improved local amenities provided by the state or the local community itself.
 Has a new LRT stop opened up nearby?
 Is the neighbourhood now a safer place to live?
 Time to increase rents!

 Consider further that there are substantial asymmetries in who can enjoy which infrastructure or amenities.
-For instance, the Parkdale neighourhood in Toronto hosts a significant Tibetan ethnic enclave, which in of itself may be insignificant to you or me &mdash; but if you're a recent Tibetan immigrant, residing near or within your ethnic enclave has a substantial impact on your job prospects, your social life and your ability to integrate.
+For instance, the Parkdale neighourhood in Toronto hosts a significant Tibetan ethnic enclave, which in of itself may be insignificant to you or me &mdash; but if you're a recent Tibetan immigrant, residing near or within your ethnic enclave has a substantial impact on your job prospects, your social life and your ability to integrate with society at large.

 In my opinion, leaving tenants in a position where they may reasonably fear the amelioration of their own communities is a perverse and wicked outcome.